tstockwell/TermSatNet/README.md

 X represents expressions as saturated [e-graphs](https://en.wikipedia.org/wiki/E-graph).
 X uses [equality saturation](https://en.wikipedia.org/wiki/E-graph#Equality_saturation) to build a saturated e-graph from a *root expression*.
+> A minimal expression is an expression that cannot be reduced further by any inference rule.
-A standard expression is an expression where every subterm is minimal.
+> A standard expression is an expression where every subterm is minimal.
 E-graphs in X represent the set, called the [*congruence closure*](https://www.bodunhu.com/blog/posts/congruence-closure/), of all standard expressions that are equivalent to the root expression with the exact same number of variables.

 X includes all the inference rules from System C and adds the structural rule of exchange.